bsebesta/personal-website/site/content/notes/2021-03-10-making-poetry-of-familiar-things.md

 >
 > Horace, Epistles, ii.3

-When I wonder how to best describe the creative act, the act of designing–whether it be an interface, a blog post, sketchnotes, art, or even a life–I find this description fits the bill pretty well.
+When I wonder how to best describe the creative act, the act of designing—whether it be an interface, a blog post, sketchnotes, art, or even a life—I find this description fits the bill pretty well.